Instant coffee is very popular in many areas of the world.

 There are two main ways to make instant coffee:

-The most common way of preparing instant coffee is to add one teaspoon of powder/granules to a cup of hot water.
+The most common way to prepare instant coffee is to add one teaspoon of powder to a cup of hot water.

-This high antioxidant content is believed to be responsible for many of the health benefits linked to drinking coffee (9).
+Its high antioxidant content is believed to be responsible for many of its associated health benefits (

-According to one study, instant coffee may contain even more of certain antioxidants than other types, due to the way it is processed (12).
+According to one study, instant coffee may contain even higher amounts of certain antioxidants than other brews, due to the way it is processed (

 Instant coffee is full of powerful antioxidants.
-It may even contain more of some antioxidants than other types of coffee.
+It may even contain higher amounts of some antioxidants than other types of coffee.

 However, instant coffee generally contains slightly less caffeine than regular coffee.

-Since people differ in their sensitivity to caffeine, instant coffee may be a better choice for those who need to cut back on caffeine (18).
+Since sensitivity to caffeine varies by individual, instant coffee may be a better choice for those who need to cut back on caffeine (

-Bottom Line: A cup of instant coffee generally contains anywhere from 30–90 mg of caffeine, while regular coffee contains around 70–140 mg per cup.
+A cup of instant coffee containing one teaspoon of powder generally contains 30–90 mg of caffeine, while regular coffee contains 70–140 mg per cup.

-This chemical is also commonly found in a wide range of foods, smoke, household items and personal care products (21).
+This chemical is also commonly found in a wide range of foods, smoke, household items, and personal care products (

 Therefore, drinking instant coffee should not cause concern regarding acrylamide exposure.

-Bottom Line: Instant coffee contains up to twice as much acrylamide as regular coffee, but the amount is still lower than what is considered to be harmful.
+Instant coffee contains up to twice as much acrylamide as regular coffee, but this amount is still lower than the amount considered to be harmful.

 Drinking coffee has been linked to many health benefits.

-Given that instant coffee contains the same antioxidants and nutrients as regular coffee, it should have most of the same health effects.
+Given that instant coffee contains the same antioxidants and nutrients as regular coffee, it should provide most of the same health effects.

 Drinking instant coffee may:

-- Enhance brain function: The caffeine can improve brain function (28).
+- Enhance brain function.
+Its caffeine content can improve brain function (

-- Boost metabolism: The caffeine may increase metabolism and help you burn more fat (29, 30, 31).
+- Boost metabolism.
+Its caffeine may increase metabolism and help you burn more fat (

-- Reduce disease risk: Coffee may reduce the risk of neurodegenerative diseases, such as Alzheimer’s and Parkinson’s (32, 33, 34).
+- Reduce disease risk.
+Coffee may reduce the risk of neurodegenerative diseases, such as Alzheimer’s and Parkinson’s (

-- Decrease diabetes risk: Coffee may help reduce the risk of developing type 2 diabetes (35, 36, 37).
+- Decrease diabetes risk.
+Coffee may help reduce the risk of developing type 2 diabetes (

-- Improve liver health: Coffee and caffeine may reduce the risk of liver diseases like cirrhosis and liver cancer (38, 39, 40).
+- Improve liver health.
+Coffee and caffeine may reduce the risk of liver diseases like cirrhosis and liver cancer (

-- Improve mental health: Coffee may help lower the risk of depression and suicide (41, 42).
+- Improve mental health.
+Coffee may help lower the risk of depression and suicide (

-Instant coffee offers most of the same health benefits as regular coffee, including a reduced risk of type 2 diabetes and liver diseases.
+Instant coffee offers most of the same health benefits as regular coffee, including a reduced risk of type 2 diabetes and liver disease.